bhargavaurala/accessmath-textboxes/README.md

 # accessmath-textboxes

-A fork of the [TextBoxes]() project for finetuning and deploying a neural network for detection of handwritten whiteboard content in lecture videos
+This project is meant as a helper for our [main work](https://github.com/bhargavaurala/accessmath-icfhr2018) for detection of handwritten whiteboard content in lecture videos.
+It is a fork of [TextBoxes](https://github.com/MhLiao/TextBoxes).

 # Setting up Textboxes